Skills Manifest System

 FastSkill uses a declarative manifest system inspired by modern package managers like Poetry and npm.
 This system allows you to define which skills should be installed in your project, manage their versions, and ensure reproducible installations.Overview

-Theskills.toml file is the source of truth for which skills should be installed in your .claude/skills/ registry.
+Theskill-project.toml file at your project root is the source of truth for which skills should be installed in your skills directory.

 Basic Structure